KapitalRoser/OpenBlink/README.md

 Welcome to OpenBlink!
-An Open-source tool for Blink RNG in Pokemon Colosseum (and soon Gales!)
+An Open-source tool for Blink RNG in Pokemon Colosseum and Gales!

-This project began when existing closed-source Blink tools were taken off the web, leaving shiny hunters and speedrunners without an ethical way to determine seed from blinks.
+This project began when existing closed-source Blink tools were taken off the web, leaving shiny hunters and speedrunners without an ethical and user-friendly way to determine seed from blinks.

 Other tools have recreated the syncing and calibration aspect of blink, but this tool is the first to re-create the seed finding aspect of the process.

-This is a command-line tool for windows at the moment.
-There are plans to roll-out a full GUI in the future.
+This has been recently updated to have a full GUI!

 If you'd like to know more about how it works, or you'd like to contribute, let me know!
 I'm always available to answer questions and hear feedback.

-Shoutouts to Lincoln for their help in the CoTool decomp, and to Blisy for testing + education on the topic.
+Thank you to Lincoln for the intial Co-Tool decomp, as well as Blisy and Twisty for their help in bug-testing.